 Formative assessments can help you update and change your instruction depending on what your students need, and it will further inform your grouping strategy.
 Student needs change over time, so groupings can and should be flexible as well.

 Tip 4: Solidify your personalized strategy

 Personalized learning may feel hard to tackle because you can implement it at many different levels in your classroom.
-Before starting to personalize your classroom, pick which level you want to start with and which level you aspire to reach.
+Before starting to personalize your classroom, pick which level you want to start with and which level you’d like to reach.
 That will make the work feel more tangible.

-At its most basic level, personalized learning can be achieved through grouping.
+At its most basic level, personalized learning can be approached through tiering and grouping.
 As an extension, teachers can have students rotate through stations so they can tackle different skills with different sets of students.
-If you’re more comfortable and have access to a good amount of technology, you can have kids working independently and practicing on their own device.
-Programs like Front Row Education provide adaptive math and ELA practice where students are always working on engaging and challenging content at their level.
+If you’re more comfortable and have access to a good amount of technology, you can have kids working independently and practicing on their own devices.
+Programs that can provide adaptive math and ELA practice (like IXL, for example) where students are always working on engaging and challenging content at their level.